 Marijuana is a green or gray mixture of dried, shredded flowers and leaves of the hemp plant Cannabis sativa.

 Before the 1960s, many Americans had never heard of marijuana, but today it is a widely used illegal drug.
 It is usually smoked as a cigarette (called a "joint" or a "nail") or in a pipe or bong.
-In recent years, marijuana has appeared in blunts (cigars that have been emptied of tobacco and refilled with marijuana).
+In recent years, marijuana has appeared in blunts (cigars that have been emptied of tobacco and refilled with marijuana) along with vapor or "vapes" or electronic cigarets (E-cigs).
 Marijuana cigarettes or blunts have come to sometimes include crack cocaine, a combination known by various street names, such as "primos" or "woolies."
 Joints and blunts are also sometimes dipped in PCP and are called "happy sticks," "wicky sticks," "love boat" or "tical."
 Some users mix marijuana into foods or use it to brew tea.

 Cannabis is a term that refers to marijuana and other drugs made from the same plant.
 Strong forms of cannabis include sinsemilla (sin-seh-me-yah), hashish (hash for short) and hash oil.